 Despite the fact that COVID-19 case numbers are at an all-time high and “safer at home” still remains absolutely true, a lot of people who have been rigorous and careful for the past four months are starting to think about wading back into socializing.
 They are beginning to consider meeting a few unmasked friends at the beach, or kissing someone, or letting their children have a playdate.
-(For the record, I am not one of these people—I am still as home and antisocial as I was on March 10!)
+(For the record, I am not one of these people—I am still as at-home and antisocial as I was on March 10!)

 Several articles I’ve read about summer activities in the age of coronavirus, like this one from Vox, include quotes like, “The level of risk here is strongly tied to how careful you and your friend (and whoever else you and they live with or see regularly) are being” and “if everyone has been extremely careful” and “be sure to have self-isolated for two weeks beforehand or be very careful about your social distancing.”